MSP-Greg/SketchUp/docs/SketchUp_13_Constants_Guide.md

 The following code creates two hashes that make use of the Length:: constants, queries the two settings, and outputs to the console.
-It's in the Template_Guide_Code.rb file.
+It's in the Template_Code.rb file.
 Load, then GuideCode.new.len_1.

 ```ruby
 cns = Length